 The following methods are often used to advertise public meetings.
 Many times, this does not result in involvement of all stakeholders, especially those with visual impairments, non-English speakers, the illiterate, youth, citizens with limited mobility and those who work during the time of the public meeting.

 - Newspaper posting

 - Website posting

-- Flier posting (community hall, churches, workplaces, community centers, social clubs, local coffee shops)
+- Flier posting on community hall door

 - Announcements at council meeting

-- Post card mailings
+- Postcard mailings

 - Attachments to water bills

 - Local cable notification

-- Braille postings (accommodate ADA requirements)